Kyrobi/Cynagen/Files/FAQ.md

 ### What is the world border on the server?

-> It changes every so often.
-You will have to find out the current world border yourself.
-I do not recommend building near the world border in-case the world border shrinks.
+> The radius of the world border is 100k blocks.

 ***